gedaliahknizhnik/astar-upenn-meam620/README.md

 ###### Author: Gedaliah Knizhnik

-These files contain Gedaliah Knizhnik's work on project 1.3 for MEAM620 Advanced Robotics.
+These files contain Gedaliah Knizhnik's work on project 1.3 for MEAM620 Advanced Robotics at the University of Pennsylvania.
 The goal of this phase of the project is to combine the results of projects 1.1 and 1.2,.
 The Dijkstra/A* implementation from 1.2 is used to find a path through a pre-defined map, which is then passed to a modified trajectory generator from 1.1, which produces a feasible trajectory that approximates the Dijkstra path.
 A simulated quadrotor then attempts to follow the path, using the geometric controller from 1.1, without colliding with any obstacles.
 The ideal trajectory is fast, efficient, feasible, and results in no collisions.

 The following files contain work done by Gedaliah in addition to the code skeleton provided by the teaching staff: